euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Since many notebooks require quite complex dependencies (RDKit, numpy, scipy, lxml etc.) in order to execute them, preparing the right environment may pose a challenge to non-technical users.
-This is the reason why ChEMBL team has created a project called *myChEMBL* [myChEMBL14]_.
+This is the reason that the ChEMBL team has created a project called *myChEMBL* [myChEMBL14]_.
-`myChEMBL`_ encapsulates environment consisting of the ChEMBL database running on PostgreSQL engine with RDKit chemistry cartridge, web services, IPython Notebook server hosting collection of notebooks described above, RDKit and Indigo toolkits, data-oriented Python libraries, simple web interface
+`myChEMBL`_ encapsulates an environment consisting of the ChEMBL database running on PostgreSQL engine with RDKit chemistry cartridge, web services, IPython Notebook server hosting collection of notebooks described above, RDKit and Indigo toolkits, data-oriented Python libraries, simple web interface